Having a baby can be one of the most exciting – but also challenging – thing you will ever do. There’s nothing wrong with getting some extra support.

 If you’ve been seeing a midwife during pregnancy and/or a maternal and child health nurse after the birth, they’re a good place to start.
-As well as providing practical support and advice about stuff like feeding, sleep and child development, they can help you work out if what you’re going through suggests you may have a mental health condition.
-If you need further assessment or treatment, they can refer you to a GP or mental health professional.
+As well as providing practical support and advice about feeding, sleep and child development, they can help you work out if what you’re going through suggests you may have a mental health condition.

 Mental health conditions can be treated effectively, and just like physical conditions, they can be managed.
 It’s important to seek support as early as you can, as perinatal mental health conditions generally don’t go away on their own.